-- $c_1$ . $c_2$ ... $c_n$ , where $c_1$ is a connector of the class, $n \ge 1$ and $c{i+1}$ is a connector element of $c_i$ for i=1: (n-1). - m.c, where m is a non-connector element in the class and c is a connector element of m.
+- c_1 . c_2 ... c_n , where c_1 is a connector of the class, n>=1 and c{i+1} is a connector element of c_i for i=1:(n-1). - m.c, where m is a non-connector element in the class and c is a connector element of m.

-There may optionally be array subscripts on any of the components; the array subscripts shall be parameter expressions.
+There may optionally be array subscripts on any of the components; the array subscripts shall be parameter expressions or the special operator ":".
 If the connect construct references array of connectors, the array dimensions must match, and each corresponding pair of elements from the arrays is connected as a pair of scalar connectors.